 Suzanne moved to the area from Wilmington, NC in June of 2022.
-She graduated from the University of Kentucky with a BA in Psychology and an Associates in Family studies/Child Development.
+She graduated from the University of Kentucky with a BA in Psychology and an Associate in Family Studies/Child Development.
 She received her Teaching Certification from the University of West Florida.
-After completing that program, she returned to Montessori, and now holds Certifications for both Lower and Upper Elementary.
+After completing that program, she returned to Montessori and now holds Certifications for both Lower and Upper Elementary.

-The 2022/23 school year will be her 10th year teaching Montessori.
-She has taught in all levels in both the private and public sector.
-Suzanne says, "Montessori is my passion, and I am pleased to continue the legacy that Dr. Montessori created with every child in mind.
+The 2023/24 school year will be her 11th year teaching Montessori.
+She has taught at all levels in both the private and public sectors.
+Suzanne says, “Montessori is my passion, and I am pleased to continue the legacy that Dr. Montessori created with every child in mind.
 I enjoy exploring the academic side with students while also nurturing the whole child.
-Independence, intrinsic motivation and curiosity are the foundations for my learning environment."
+Independence, intrinsic motivation and curiosity are the foundations for my learning environment.”

 Suzanne loves spending time exploring new areas with her cocker spaniel, Macey-Lou.
 She also enjoys reading, relaxing at the beach, listening to live music of all genres, and simply enjoying the wonderful things that life has to offer.
 She is excited to live on the Emerald Coast, and is thrilled to be part of the SWMA team!

 Jordan Keenan grew up in Raleigh, North Carolina, where she enjoyed spending her time volunteering with local youth groups.
 She attended West Virginia University and studied Communications.
 Jordan loves Art and has taken classes in Ceramics and Digital Art.
 In 2020, she moved to the beautiful Emerald Coast and began working at a local institution, The Red Bar.